- Set up CDN self-hosting using Amazon Cloudfront

 After saving your edits to the function, navigate to your API gateway trigger.

 Under the API Gateway section, take note of your API endpoint.
-You'll need this later for setting up your Optimizely webhook.
+You will need this later for setting up your Optimizely Web Experimentation webhook.

-In Optimizely, open the project you'd like to self-host and navigate to Settings.
+In Optimizely Web Experimentation, open the project you would like to self-host and navigate to Settings.

 Navigate to the Webhooks tab and click Create New Webhook…